Tec4Sho/check-file/README.md

 #### Cppcheck Info:

-- When checking c, h family types listed above if no error is found. cppcheck may still ask about header file or to suppress a warning, this is totally fine to ignore. ( nofile:0:0: information: )
+- When checking c, h family types listed above if no error is found.
+Rarely cppcheck may still ask about header file or to suppress a warning, below is totally fine to ignore.
+  - ( nofile:0:0: information: * )

   - cppcheck link:
 https://github.com/danmar/cppcheck